A Vector Monotonicity Assumption for Multiple Instruments: Setup

-The proposed assumption of \textit{vector monotonicity} captures monotonicity as the notion that ``increasing'' the value of any instrument weakly encourages (or discourages) all units to take treatment, regardless of the values of the other instruments: \begin{assumption*}[2 (vector monotonicity)] There exists an ordering $\ge_j$ on $\mathcal{Z}_j$ for each $j \in \{1\dots J\}$ such that for all $z,z' \in \mathcal{Z}$, if $z \ge z'$ component-wise according to the $\{\ge_j\}$, then $D_i(z) \ge D_i(z')$ with probability one. \end{assumption*} Vector monotonicity is referred to as ``actual monotonicity'' by \citet{Mogstad2020a}, when each $\ge_j$ is the standard ordering on real numbers. \citet{Mountjoy2018} imposes a version of VM in a case with a multivalued treatment and continuous instruments.
+Vector monotonicity instead captures monotonicity as the notion that increasing the value of any \textit{one} instrument weakly encourages (or discourages) all units to take treatment, regardless of the values of the other instruments. \begin{assumption*}[2 (vector monotonicity)] There exists an ordering $\ge_j$ on $\mathcal{Z}_j$ for each $j \in \{1\dots J\}$ such that for all $\mathbf{z},\mathbf{z'} \in \mathcal{Z}$, if $\mathbf{z} \ge \mathbf{z}'$ component-wise according to the orderings $\{\ge_j\}_{j=1}^J$, then $D_i(\mathbf{z}) \ge D_i(\mathbf{z}')$ for all $i$. \end{assumption*} When each $\ge_j$ is the standard ordering on real numbers, MTE call VM ``actual monotonicity'', or AM.\footnote{\citet{Mountjoy2018} imposes a version of VM in a setting with continuous instruments and a ternary treatment.} I instead use the term ``VM'' to emphasize that $\ge_j$ need not be this order for identification results to hold, but I will typically restrict to AM (which represents a simple relabeling of the instrument values) for ease of exposition.